halfer/gitlab-ls-registry/README.md

 This is a simple PHP console command to fetch useful Docker registry data from GitLab.
 I wrote it because I couldn't figure out how to do this (a) the Docker way, or (b) using the official GitLab API.
+They may be a better way to do this, let me know if so!

-It is not finished, but the classes that do exist are pretty self-explanatory.
+It is a work in progress, but the classes that do exist are pretty self-explanatory.
 Use an IDE to get auto-complete on the `GitLab` class.

 Initialisation
 ---